Science and Technology

 Teaching and Learning

-Planning for Science is a process in which all teachers are involved to ensure that the school gives full coverage of ‘The National Curriculum programmes of study for Science 2014’ and, ‘Understanding of the World’ in the Early Years Foundation Stage.
+Planning for Science is a process in which all teachers are involved to ensure that the school gives full coverage of ‘The National Curriculum programmes of study for Science 2014’ and, ‘The Natural World’ in the Early Years Foundation Stage.
 Science teaching at Abingdon Primary School involves adapting and extending the curriculum to match all pupils’ needs.
 In order to give the greatest context to learning, where possible Science is linked to class topics.
 Science can be taught as discrete units and lessons when it is not possible to create these links in a meaningful way.
 Teachers plan to suit their children’s interests, current events and their own teaching style.

 At Key Stage 1 pupils observe, explore and ask questions about living things, materials and physical phenomena.
 They begin to work together to collect evidence to help them answer questions and to link this to simple scientific ideas.
 They begin to evaluate evidence and consider whether tests or comparisons are fair.
 They use reference materials to find out more about scientific ideas.
 They share ideas and communicate them using scientific language, drawings, charts and tables with the help of ICT if it is appropriate.